TheFox/phpchat/README.md

 # PHPChat
 A decentralized, peer-to-peer, encrypted chat in PHP.
+If nobody on the Internet cares about security and privacy we must take care about ourselves.

 ## Why this project?
 Because we need to encrypt and secure the Internet.
 The Internet is broken and we need to fix it.
 Thanks people like [Edward Snowden](https://en.wikipedia.org/wiki/Edward_Snowden) we know today that the [NSA](https://en.wikipedia.org/wiki/National_Security_Agency) (and also other [intelligence agencies](https://en.wikipedia.org/wiki/Intelligence_agency) too) operates a [global surveillance](https://en.wikipedia.org/wiki/Global_surveillance_disclosures_(2013%E2%80%93present)) on citizens.
 We can't loose our right of freedom, our right of privacy to centralized governmental authorities.
 Now it's our move.
 It's time to fight back!